alfredtorres/DCM/README.md

 | PET        | 3.0188  | 2.8778  |  0.7691   |  0.7440   |
 | Ultrasound | 3.6741  | 3.7096  |  0.9299   |  0.9440   |

+## Acknowledgements

+We would like to express our sincere gratitude to the competition organizers for providing this valuable opportunity and platform for research and development.
+We also acknowledge the excellent work and open-source contributions from [SAM-Med3D](https://github.com/uni-medical/SAM-Med3D/tree/CVPR25_3DFM) and [VISTA3D](https://github.com/Project-MONAI/VISTA/tree/main/vista3d/cvpr_workshop).